SO(4,1) Yang-Mills theory of quantum gravity: Experiments and Observations

-In this section, I show how the theory supports a linear coasting or Milne cosmology with some modifications: In the Poincar\'e approximation, gravitational redshift is linear.
-Thus, in that approximation all observed redshift is caused by matter flying apart.
-In the de Sitter theory, however, the influence of the torsion potential, $H$, causes gravitational redshift to increase causing redshift to accelerate with time and giving the impression of an accelerating expansion.
+In this section, the theory predicts that, in the Poincar\'e approximation, gravitational redshift expansion is constant in the later universe while Doppler redshift is linear.
+Thus, in that approximation all observed redshift is caused by the Doppler effect of matter expanding.
+In the de Sitter theory, however, the influence of the torsion potential, $H$, causes gravitational redshift to increase with time causing total redshift (gravity + doppler) to accelerate with time.
+This implies that matter is expanding as well as space, causing a dual expansion and, hence, acceleration of the universe's expansion.